-SP ED 244 2 UNITS INSTRUCTING CHILDREN WITH SPECIAL NEEDS: SEVERELY HANDICAPPED
+SP ED 244 3 UNITS INSTRUCTING CHILDREN WITH SEVERE DISABILITIES

 Addresses the design of instruction and selection of curriculum materials for children with severe handicaps.
 Meeting the educational, emotional, and social needs of children with developmental and emotional problems will be the focus.
 Class work will include observing and learning from practicing special education teachers.
 Students will learn to use research findings about methods currently found in effective classrooms.
+Incorporates Resource Specialist competencies.
 Meets concurrently with SpEd 243.